AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

 ### Prerequisites {#prereqs-dynamic-media-delivery-reports}

 You should have a Dynamic Media license to create and use this report.

+>[!IMPORTANT]
+>
+>* Reports are provided for assets delivered via Dynamic Media.
+>* Reports are generated for the first 1 million rows.
+To capture all files within this limit, consider including the referrer column for smaller folders.
+>* Reports can be generated for the past 3 months only.

 ### Create a Dynamic Media Delivery Report{#create-dynamic-media-delivery-report}